ltiao/ltiao.github.io.nikola/about.rst

 particular, Gaussian Processes) and Markov chain Monte Carlo methods.

-In my spare time, if I am not working on one of my many incomplete side projects, you'll either find me at the gym shooting hoops and trying to improve my terrible ball handling, or at home studying the profound and beautiful ancient strategy board game known as Weiqi, or more commonly `Go`_.
+In my spare time, if I am not working on one of my many incomplete side projects, you'll either find me at the gym shooting hoops, or at home trying to grasp the profound and beautiful ancient strategy board game known as Weiqi, or more commonly `Go`_.

 .. _`BDKD (Big Data and Knowledge Discovery)`: http://www.sief.org.au/FundingActivities/RP/BigData.html
 .. _`University of New South Wales`: http://www.cse.unsw.edu.au